sjhloco/build_fabric/README.md

 ### napalm_validate

-Napalms very nature is to abstract the vendor so along the getter exists the template files are the same for all vendors.
-The following elements are validated by this module and the roles that use them are in brackets.
+Napalms very nature is to abstract the vendor so as long the getter exists the template files are the same for all vendors.
+The following elements are validated by this module with the roles that use them are in brackets.

 - ***hostname*** *(fbc): Automatically created device names are correct*
 - ***lldp_neighbors*** *(fbc): Devices physical fabric and MLAG connections are correct*
-- ***bgp_neighbors*** *(fbc, tnt): Overlay neighbors are all up (strict). fbc doesn't check for sent/rcv prefixes, tnt expects prefixes*
+- ***bgp_neighbors*** *(fbc, tnt): Overlay neighbors are all up (strict). fbc doesn't check for sent/rcv prefixes, this is done by tnt*
--
-There was originally ICMP validation of all the loopbacks but it took too long to complete.
-At the end of the day if a loopback was not up you would find out through one of the other tests so I decided not to use it (left the config in but is hashed out).

 An example of the desired and actual state file formats.